anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/02-hello-world.md

 The output will be:
 ![](/scala-intro_assets/02-hello-world/CleanShot%202022-08-05%20at%2000.18.28@2x.png)

-## Homework
-Write a program that outputs a recipe for your favorite dish.

-We've just composed our first program in the Scala programming language that prints some text to the console.
+> 📚 **Recap**: We've just composed our first program in the Scala programming language that prints some text to the console.
 We've also seen what basic logic and data look like in a real program.
 In the next chapter, we will expand our vocabulary and write a bit more complex program.

 ## Concepts Recap
 - **Code Editor** – a text editor where you write the code.
 - **Console** – a text area where the computer writes the result of the code execution.
 - **Method** – a kind of logic in Scala.
 - **Parameter** – a data that a method works on.

+## Homework
+Write a program that outputs a recipe for your favorite dish.